nlasheras/aoc-2021/README.md

 ### Day 17

 Didn't have much time today so I implemented a simple bruteforce solution.
 I got the puzzle solution by just letting the brute force solution to run for about 10 seconds.
 Afterwards, I did a bit of thinking to try to do some pruning to speedup the program.
 I got it to 0,3 seconds by just using the easiest possible ranges.

+### Day 18

+I'd like to optimize today's solution further.
+I implemented it using a tree, but doing all permutations of the 100 numbers takes about half a minute.
+Optimizing the data structure to get the leaf inmediately to the left and to the right would get me a decent speedup.